consensus-shipyard/spacenet/deployment/README.md

 The nodes variable must not be set, as this playbook must distinguish between different kinds of nodes (such as bootstrap and validators).

-### `generate-genesis.yaml`

-Generates a new genesis block (at the bootstrap node) and copies it to all validators.
-Assumes the hosts to have already been set up (using setup.yaml).

-An alternative set of nodes to copy the genesis block to can be specified using --extra-vars "nodes=..."

 ### `kill.yaml`

 Kills running Lotus daemon and Mir validator.